c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 > N: Download is performed unsandboxed as root, as file '/home/user/Downloads/docker-desktop.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)
 > ```

-#### 1.1.2 Arch Linux
+#### 1.1.2 ArchLinux

-Docker Desktop for Arch Linux is still experimental.
+Docker Desktop for ArchLinux is still experimental.
 If you want to install it you can follow these steps:

 1. Install the Docker client binary on Linux.
 Static binaries for the Docker client are available for Linux as docker.
 You can use: